 is to fold it over and lay wool

 - If you find yourself doing a LOT of nuno felting, invest in a new pesticide sprayer for your initial spray down of soapy water.
 It will save you time and get a nice even wetness. (dedicate this sprayer to soapy water- no chemicals.)

 - Invest in the book "Uniquely Felt" by Christine White.
 Highly recommended!

-- Measure things before you felt.
+- Measure things before you felt, and make a note of it.
 That way, if it turns out short or long, you can adjust the size for next time.

 Make a felted bead of all your colors.
 Bring them all out when choosing your color scheme and actually consider them all.
 You may be surprised at what works!

 - Any time you see something that inspires you save it... cut out the picture and put it in a folder, a bulletin board or an idea journal.
 For online pictures save them all in a directory on your computer.
 Don't just bookmark it or put it in your favorites... pages can disappear!